transferwise/tshuttle/docs/manpage.rst

 .. option:: --method <auto|nat|nft|tproxy|pf|ipfw>

-   Which firewall method should sshuttle use?
-For auto, sshuttle attempts to guess the appropriate method depending on what it can find in PATH.
+   Which firewall method should tshuttle use?
+For auto, tshuttle attempts to guess the appropriate method depending on what it can find in PATH.
 The default value is auto.

 .. option:: -l <[ip:]port>, --listen=<[ip:]port>

     Use this ip address and port number as the transparent proxy port.
-By default :program:`sshuttle` finds an available port automatically and listens on IP 127.0.0.1 (localhost), so you don't need to override it, and connections are only proxied from the local machine, not from outside machines.
-If you want to accept connections from other machines on your network (ie. to run :program:`sshuttle` on a router) try enabling IP Forwarding in your kernel, then using ``--listen 0.0.0.0:0``.
+By default :program:`tshuttle` finds an available port automatically and listens on IP 127.0.0.1 (localhost), so you don't need to override it, and connections are only proxied from the local machine, not from outside machines.
+If you want to accept connections from other machines on your network (ie. to run :program:`tshuttle` on a router) try enabling IP Forwarding in your kernel, then using ``--listen 0.0.0.0:0``.
-    You can use any name resolving to an IP address of the machine running :program:`sshuttle`, e.g. ``--listen localhost``.
+    You can use any name resolving to an IP address of the machine running :program:`tshuttle`, e.g. ``--listen localhost``.

     For the nft, tproxy and pf methods this can be an IPv6 address.
 Use this option with comma separated values if required, to provide both